 Nearly one third of all men look at tribal tattoos first; before ever stepping foot into a tattoo shop.

 And while they may appear masculine and cool, there’s actually quite a lot of meaning behind them.
 (Aside from just courage and boldness) The design dates all the way back to the bronze ago; that’s over five-thousand years ago.
-So as you can expect, the meaning and purpose is all over the place.
+So as you can expect, the meaning and purpose is all over the place but always make for part of the 50+ best tattoo ideas.

 Yet the four most notable reasons men in ancient times embraced tribal tattoos were for: Rites of passage, marriage tattoos, totem animal guardianship, and perhaps the most bizarre of them all, magical and medical reasons.
 Plus each style differs with the: Aztec, Samoan, Polynesian, Indian, Hawaiian, Egyptian, Maori, and Myan.